JetBrains/guide/site/go/tutorials/authentication-for-go-apps/auth/index.md

 Request-Body
 ```

-Alternatively, you can click the **+** button on top of the request's editor panel, which will pop up the menu to choose the type of request you want to add:
+Alternatively, you can click **+** on top of the request's editor panel, which will pop up the menu to choose the type of request you want to add:

 ![Add request](assets/auth-1.png)